dboissier/nosql4idea/README.md

 ![CouchbaseResults](https://github.com/dboissier/nosql4idea/raw/master/doc/couchbase_results.png)

 **Important note**
 To get the results from each bucket, an **Index** must be created.
 Otherwise an error message is raised.

+## Roadmap

+### 0.1.0

+* integrate Redis : view results with 'Group by prefix' feature like **properties editor**
+* integrate Couchbase : view results

+### 0.2.0

+* delete, update and add features for Redis and Couchbase